Las Vegas Defense Group has been voted Best DUI Lawyer – Gold Winner multiple times by the Las Vegas Review Journal’s Best of Vegas survey!

 But it may be possible to avoid prison by completing felony DUI Court, an extensive rehabilitation program.3

-There are three circumstances where driving under the influence is a felony in Nevada, and each carries a different prison sentence:
+There are four circumstances where driving under the influence is a felony in Nevada, and each carries a different prison sentence:

-Usually, people charged with DUI/DWI do not have to go to court as long as their Nevada criminal defense lawyer appears on their behalf.
-Defendants will have to show up in the rare event the case goes to trial (or a preliminary hearing in felony drunk driving cases).
+If you are charged with DUI/DWI, you usually do not have to go to court as long as your Nevada criminal defense lawyer appears on your behalf.
+You will have to show up in the rare event the case goes to trial (or a preliminary hearing in felony drunk driving cases).

 Some judges request that defendants attend their sentencing hearing.
 But most accept a notarized written entry of plea instead.

 Each arrest for driving under the influence opens a criminal case as well as a DMV case.
-Defendants must win both in order to keep their driving privileges.
+You must win both in order to keep your driving privileges.
 The DMV case is actually more difficult to win than the criminal case since the DMV demands a much lower burden of proof.

 Fortunately, first-time drunk driving defendants who lose the DMV hearing can often obtain a restricted license right away.5

-Yes, a misdemeanor drunk driving conviction stays on defendants’ criminal records for seven years before it can be sealed.
-And felony DUI convictions remain on defendants’ records forever.
+Yes, a misdemeanor drunk driving conviction stays on your criminal record for seven years before it can be sealed.
+And felony DUI convictions remain on your record forever.
 That is why it is so important to have an attorney fighting to get the DUI charges reduced to reckless driving or dismissed.6

 Yes.
-Nevada prohibits driving while impaired by drugs or alcohol, even if the driver’s blood does not contain illegal levels of drugs or alcohol.
+Nevada prohibits driving while impaired by drugs or alcohol, even if your blood does not contain illegal levels of drugs or alcohol.

-Conversely, it is also considered DUI to drive with an illegal blood alcohol content (BAC), even if the driver is not intoxicated.
-Nevada makes it automatically illegal to drive with a BAC of:
+Conversely, it is also considered DUI to drive with an illegal blood alcohol content (BAC), even if you are not intoxicated.
+In Nevada, it is automatically illegal to drive with a BAC of:

-Secondly, a reckless driving conviction – unlike a DUI conviction – does not trigger a driver’s license suspension.
-Therefore, DUI defendants who get a charge reduction can avoid a license suspension as long as they also win the DMV hearing.
+- A reckless driving conviction – unlike a DUI conviction – does not trigger a driver’s license suspension.
+Therefore, you can avoid a license suspension as long as you also win the DMV hearing.